This lesson is about simulating the input sky signal using PySM 3.

 hp.gnomview(local_maps["sky_0A"][0]-local_maps["sky_0B"][0], rot=(0,0), xsize=5000, ysize=2000, cmap="coolwarm")

-object with pure CMB (model c1
+Create a PySMSky object with pure CMB (model c1), in uK_CMB

 Get the CMB signal for 2 channels at 2 different frequencies and verify that the maps are the same to double precision error (~1e-14).
 To specify a channel at a single frequency instead of a bandpass, you can specify: